StartBootstrap/startbootstrap-clean-blog/_posts/2023-05-12-the-compass.md

 I have some thoughts compiled that I will post.

 <!-- Bullet list of all the things I've learned: -->
+# Lessons Learned
+- Just like the needles on a compass don't change, neither does God's word.
+They both point us north along our paths.

 * * *